catdude2000/102-Learning-journal/prepDataAndAlg.md

 ## Things I want to know more about

 I wish I understood the big O equation more.
+Also how did it become so widely used?

 - [Go to TOC](README.md)